ocadotechnology/arubafi/README.md

 ## Motivation

-To provide a scalable, easy to use and easy to contribute to module that will be able to interface with Aruba's APIs.
+To provide a scalable, easy to use and easy to contribute to Python module that will be able to interface with Aruba's APIs.

 # Installation